cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ```

 Register the `e2e` marker using the `pytest_configure` hook, as shown below.
 The
-hook is placed in a `conftest.py` file, at the top-level of your tests package.
+hook is placed in the `conftest.py` file, at the top-level of your tests
-This ensures that Pytest can discover the module and use it for the entire test
+package.
+This ensures that Pytest can discover the module and use it for the
-suite.
+entire test suite.

 ```python
 # tests/conftest.py